 Returns the zip code of the shipping address.

-Returns the state of the shipping address.
+Returns the province/state of the shipping address.

-Returns the country of the shipping address.
+Returns the abbreviated value of the province/state of the shipping address.

-Returns the latitude of the shipping address.
+Returns the abbreviated value of the country of the shipping address.

 Returns a list of strings representing the tags that are set for this product.